About

 The ideal candidate must be able to demonstrate:

-• Primary degree (NFQ level 8 or equivalent) in Engineering, Science, or other appropriate relevant discipline.
+• Primary degree (NFQ level 8 or equivalent) in Engineering, Science or other appropriate discipline.

 Desirable